 Incident 3: Owner of a popular music hosting domain had his site seized for over a year (even though seizure legally are restricted to 60 days) for intellectual property infringement till US government ultimately realized that music was being released on the site by the actual copyright holders.

-Incident 4: Indian Parliament considers a new Information Technology Act calling for ban on uploading of blasphemous and controversial content.
+Incident 4: Indian Parliament considers a new Information Technology Act calling for a ban on the uploading of blasphemous and controversial content.

 More and more governments are opting for digital surveillance sometimes by framing laws, sometimes in a more blatant illegal fashion.

 Incident: Multiple attempts were made in Iran for getting fake certificates for major websites (primarily to do man-in-the-middle attack on dissidents), first on 15th March 2011, an Iranian patriot compromised a Registration Authority of Comodo, which is a root Certificate Authority(CA) to issue fake certificates for major sites (which were revoked quickly), two months later, Dutch CA DigiNotar was breached and fake certificates were issued which were used for ~ 2 months before revocation.